Lung cancer is a common malignant tumour, with around 48,000 cases diagnosed in the UK each year.

 These are undifferentiated neoplasms accounting for around 5% of lung cancers.
 They tend to metastasise early.

-Account for around 15% of lung cancers.
-Considered separately due its fast doubling time, aggressive nature and early metastasis.
+SCLC accounts for around 15-20% of lung cancers and is considered separately due its fast doubling time, aggressive nature and early metastasis.
 SCLC is a cancer of the APUD cells, a neuroendocrine cell found in the lungs.
 It occurs almost exclusively in smokers.

 It has an extremely poor prognosis, by the time of diagnosis curative therapy is rarely possible.
 SCLCs are commonly associated with paraneoplastic syndromes.